microsoft/pbiworkshops/Day After Dashboard in a Day/README.md

 ## Data Visualization

-In this lab you'll learn about designing efficient and stunning reports.
+In this lab you'll learn about designing efficient and stunning reports using Power BI Desktop.

-**Stay tuned!!!**
+1. How to use canvas backgrounds and shape elements to create professional report layouts.
+1. How to create report level measures.
+1. How to leverage no-code artificial intelligence to find new insights in your data.

 To start the lab, visit [Data Visualization](./DataVisualization.md)